Meditation Teacher Training in the Yoga Darshana Tradition of Patanjali

 - Gain a deep understanding of the technique in both theory and practice

-- Develop the knowledge of how this technique relates to other meditation practices, and why it is central to Patanjali’s eightfold path
+- Develop the knowledge of how this technique relates to other meditation practices, and why it is central to the Yoga system

 - Understand the stages of meditation and their systematic development